-A pre-proposal must be submitted by a Coordinator (see Section 4.2 for the eligibility criteria and guidelines on project consortia) to a Call Module by 22 November 2023, 14:00 CET on the CETPartnership Submission Platform, where the Coordinator must invite Beneficiary Partners and, if applicable, Self-financed Partners.
+A pre-proposal must be submitted by a Coordinator (see Section 4.2 for the eligibility criteria and guidelines on project consortia) to a Call Module by 22 November 2023, 14:00 CET on the CETPartnership Submission Platform, where the Coordinator must invite all the other Project Consortium Partners (the other Beneficiary Partners and possible Self-financed Partners).
 To submit the pre-proposal, every Project Consortium Partner invited by the Coordinator must accept the invitation and enter its information and budget on the Submission Platform, while possible irrelevant partners must have been removed.